Bhuvanjeet/Credit-Card-Fraud-Detection/README.md

 Download the dataset in .csv format and name it as 'creditcard.csv' and save it where 'card_fraud_revised.ipynb' file is cloned.

+'card_fraud.ipynb' is for reference only and contains work done previous to the 'card_fraud_revised.ipynb'.

 ## Project Overview

 1- Exploratory Data Analysis - EDA